 - 4 tbsp flour , plain / all-purpose

-- 2 cups beef stock / broth , low-sodium, the best you can afford (homemade beef stock is the very best option); Note 1
+- 2 cups beef stock / broth , low-sodium, the best you can afford (homemade beef stock or chicken stock is the very best option); Note 1

 - 1/4 tsp black pepper